Sankaty Head Light

-Sankaty Head Lighthouse stands perched on the easternmost point of Nantucket Island.
-Erected in 1850, this iconic red-and-white striped tower has guided countless sailors through the treacherous waters off Siasconset.
+Sankaty Head Lighthouse stands perched at the easternmost point of Nantucket Island, in the village of Siasconset.
+Erected in 1850, this iconic white tower with a single broad red central band has guided countless sailors through the treacherous waters of Nantucket Shoals for over 170 years.
 Its enduring presence not only underscores its navigational significance but also reflects the island’s rich heritage and commitment to preservation.

 History of Sankaty Head Lighthouse